luandogo/Flutter/README.md

 * qr_reader - Mobile app to learn about db in the mobile device and status manager (provider).
 * user_preferences - Mobile app to learn how to store small user preferences even after closing the application.
 * products_app - Mobile app to learn how to use Firebase where there is an authentication and it is possible upload "products" and edit them.
+* notifications - Mobile app where Firebase is used to display data on different devices through a unique token through notifications.

 ## Built With